Human and Social Learning Pathway – PSHE and Life Skills

 All students are encouraged to be as independent as they can.
 Education, care and therapy staff work alongside each other to aid students to develop these skills at a level that is appropriate for them.
 Some of our students, however have more difficulty than others in carrying out independent tasks such as crossing the road safely, being able to dress appropriately for different situations and weather conditions, ordering food and drink from cafes, using money, telling the time and understanding the law.
 These students will work towards an NOCN Independent Living skills qualification.
 This qualification can be aimed at Entry level 1 through to Entry level 3.
 This qualification develops personal independent skills but also allows the learner to experience horticulture/gardening, being a responsible pet owner, physical education, cooking and community based learning.

 Not only do we help our young people through directly working, but we also support their families and carers.
-Devon Education and Children’s Services provides support and guidance not only for our young people, but also for their parents and carers.
+Southern Peninsula Services provides support and guidance not only for our young people, but also for their parents and carers.
 We help them to develop risk management skills and resilience strategies to successfully deal with significant life experiences, changes and challenges.